njanakiev/njanakiev.github.io/_posts/2018-05-15-osm-predict-economic-indicators.md

 OpenStreetMap offers a great source to explore the hidden gems inside its vast data set and this project only scratched the surface of it.
 There is still a plethora of other things to explore and rabbit holes to fall into and as a living data set that is growing with each distribution the things to explore only increase.
 Finally, all the calculations and necessary scripts to collect the data from OSM can be found in this [repository](https://github.com/njanakiev/osm-predict-economic-measurements) and this [article]({{ site.baseurl }}{% link _posts/2018-03-04-openstreetmap-with-python-and-overpass-api.md %}) covers more details on how to load data from OSM with Python and the Overpass API.

-Related to this topic, there is a great article on [Urban Form Analysis with OpenStreetMap Data](http://geoffboeing.com/2017/04/urban-form-analysis-openstreetmap/) by Geoff Boeing which talks about analysis and visualisation of street networks and building footprints.
+Related to this topic, there is a great article on [Urban Form Analysis with OpenStreetMap Data](http://geoffboeing.com/2017/04/urban-form-analysis-openstreetmap/) by Geoff Boeing which talks about analysis and visualization of street networks and building footprints.
 Another good read is the article [OpenStreetMap past(s), and OpenStreetMap futures(s)](https://hi.stamen.com/openstreetmap-past-s-openstreetmap-future-s-cafddc2a4736) by Alan McConchie which explores the OSM users and the contributions over time.
-In the next article we will explore what relationships can be found between countries and cities by their amenities.
+In the next article, we will explore what relationships can be found between countries and cities with their amenities.

 ## Used Data Sets and APIs